Aiden-Peace300/c0723-code-solutions/css-flexbox/css-flexbox-quiz-notes.md

 - Align Content: It works when flex items wrap onto multiple lines.
 It controls how lines of flex items are aligned within the flex container along the cross axis.

 - Flex Grow, Flex Shrink, and Flex Basis: These properties determine how flex items should grow, shrink, and be sized relative to each other on the main axis.

+- What is the difference between order and direction css flexbox?

+  order:
+  The order property is used to control the visual order of flex items within a flex container.
+It allows you to change the default order in which the flex items appear on the screen without modifying the HTML structure.
+The order property takes an integer value, and the items are arranged in ascending order based on this value.
+By default, all flex items have an order value of 0.

+  The flex-direction property is used to control the direction of the main axis in a flex container.
+The main axis is the primary axis along which the flex items are laid out.
+It can be either horizontal (row direction) or vertical (column direction).

+  The flex-direction property accepts four values:

+  row: The main axis is horizontal, and flex items are laid out in a row.
+  row-reverse: Similar to row, but items are displayed in reverse order.
+  column: The main axis is vertical, and flex items are laid out in a column.
+  column-reverse: Similar to column, but items are displayed in reverse order.

+  DIFFERENCE:
+  The order property is used to change the visual order of individual flex items within a flex container, while the flex-direction property is used to control the main axis direction of the flex container, which, in turn, affects the layout direction of its child flex items.